singnet/das-toolbox/README.md

 ## Examples

-### Local Distributed Atom Space

-These steps provide a detailed guide on how to run the Distributed Atom Space, ensuring a smooth deployment process for local use.
+These steps provide a detailed guide on how to run the Distributed Atom Space, ensuring a smooth deployment process.

-Follow these steps to deploy DAS locally:
+Follow these steps:

 ```bash
 # Install Hyperon-DAS: